 How Do I Budget for Salaries?

 You must factor in a corresponding “fringe benefits” allocation when budgeting for salaries.
-Please communicate salary-related changes or requests to us (Academic units will should route to us through Provost’s office).
+Please communicate salary-related changes or requests to us (Academic units should route to us through Provost’s office).
 Any changes related to salaries and benefits will be keyed by our office.

 - Full-time positions receive a Benefits charge that covers employer costs, including health benefits, retirement plans, and employer portion of federal and state withholdings.